South Koreans feel betrayed over detainment of hundreds of workers at plant raid in Georgia

 The Georgia operation was the latest in a series of workplace raids performed as part of the Trump administration’s mass deportation agenda, but it was Homeland Security Investigation’s largest enforcement operation on a single site.
 Many observers note that the state of Georgia is a symbol of the economic cooperation between the two countries since many large South Korean businesses operate factories and plan future investments there.

 In South Korea, many remain stunned at the raid that came after the country in late July promised to pour hundreds of billions of dollars into U.S. investments as part of a tariff deal.
-In late August, Trump and South Korean President Lee Jae Myung also held their first summit meeting in Washington.
+Trump and South Korean President Lee Jae Myung also held their first summit meeting in Washington on Aug.
+25.

 “The way that Trump is pressuring the Korean government and inflicting damages on its people is very rough and unilateral,” said Kim Taewoo, former head of Seoul’s Korea Institute for National Unification.
 “Can this be forgotten easily in South Korea?
 In a long-term perspective, it won’t be good for U.S. national interests as well.”